Glipizide is used to treat type 2 diabetes. Find out how to use glipizide safely and possible side effects. Glipizide is commonly called Minidiab.

-- Glipizide is best taken 15 to 20 minutes before meals.
+- Timing: Glipizide is best taken 15 to 20 minutes before meals.

-- Limit or avoid drinking alcohol while you are taking glipizide.
+- Limit alcohol while you are taking glipizide.
 It may increase your risk of side effects.

-- Keep taking glipizide every day, to control your diabetes.
-Do not stop taking glipizide suddenly; speak to your doctor or nurse before stopping.
+- Keep taking glipizide regularly.
+To control your diabetes you must take glipizide everyday.
+Speak to your doctor or nurse before stopping.
 Contact your doctor or nurse for advice if you have been unwell and missed meals.

 Note: there is also a similar-sounding medicine called gliclazide.
 This is also used to treat type 2 diabetes.
 If your tablets look different to your last supply, ask your doctor or pharmacist for advice.

 - Do you have problems with your kidneys or liver?